 - Individualized mentoring/advising for prestigious scholarships.

 The All-College Honors program is not for every student.
-For the most part, it is for those who have excelled in high school (top 10 percent of high school rank or 94 high school average or 3.8 grade point average or 1300 SAT or 700 verbal and/or 28 ACT) and who choose to come into the program.
+For the most part, it is for those who have excelled in high school (top 10 percent of high school rank or 94 high school average or 1290 SAT (math & reading) and/or 27 ACT) and who choose to come into the program.
 On occasion, Honors welcomes students with unusual talents and experiences whose scores may be somewhat lower than these benchmarks

 The All-College Honors Program at Canisius College challenges highly qualified highly motivated students to develop intellectual curiosity and rigor, independent reasoning and creativity, superior communication skills, leadership potential, and a system for ethical decision-making.
 The close-knit scholarly community will help provide you with productive careers and rewarding lives.